 If you click on an “Official Alcatraz Tours” page and it doesn’t say “www.alcatrazcruises.com” at the top then they’re not the ones the Park Service picked to be the only company allowed to offer tours walking around the island, and the website may charge you more than the regular price or tack on lots of charges and fees.
 There are several such over-charging “official” sites on the front page of any search for Alcatraz tickets!
 On our last check they added $6.00 to $8.00 plus processing fees to the cost of any ticket, but they had the same dates marked as unavailable as the Alcatraz Cruises website.

 Our readers often ask why there is only one ferry service that is allowed to bring visitors to Alcatraz, the service called Alcatraz Cruises.
 Our best guess is that the Park Service did this to better control access to the park and to control traffic at the (small) piers for safety reasons, since having competitors’ ferries jockeying for position would be unsafe and untenable.
+As of 2018 the Parks Service is taking applications from competitors who want to take over serving this route, and it’s always possible that for the next contract they will choose a different company.

 8 Keys to Buying the Right Alcatraz Tickets at the Right Price